The last forcing standing with diamonds: Preliminaries

 \begin{remark} \begin{enumerate} \item Note that our definition of $\qthree$ slightly differs from the one in \cite{RoSh:942}, however the forcing defined here is a dense subset of the one defined there. \item The forcing notion $\bbQ^{2,\bar{E}}$ was studied by Brown and Groszek \cite{BrGr06} who described when this forcing adds a generic of minimal degree. \item Remember that in Definition \ref{defFilter} we allow the filters $E_t$ to be principal.
 Thus if $E_t=\{\lambda\}$ for each $t\in {}^{{<}\lambda}\lambda$, then $\bbQ^{4,\bar{E}}$ is the $\lambda$--Cohen forcing $\bbC_\lambda$ and $\bbQ^{2,\bar{E}}$ is the forcing $\bbD_\lambda$ from \cite[Proposition 4.10]{RoSh:655}.
 If for each $t\in {}^{{<}\lambda}\lambda$ we let $E_t$ be the filter of all subsets of $\lambda$ including $\{0,1\}$, then the forcing notion $\bbQ^{2,\bar{E}}$ will be equivalent with Kanamori's $\lambda$--Sacks forcing of \cite[Definition 1.1]{Ka80}. \item A relative of $\bbQ^2_\lambda$ was used in iterations in Friedman and Zdomskyy \cite{FrZd10} and Friedman, Honzik and Zdomskyy \cite{FrHoZd13}.
-It was called ${\rm Miller}(\lambda)$ there and the main difference between the two forcings is in condition \cite[Definition 2.1(vi)]{FrZd10}. \end{enumerate} \end{remark}
+It was called ${\rm Miller}(\lambda)$ there and the main difference between the two forcings is in condition \cite[Definition 2.1(vi)]{FrZd10}. \item The property introduced in this paper does not ``capture'' $\bbQ^1_\lambda$.
+In a subsequent work we will modify it to include more forcings of the form $\bbQ^{1,\bar{E}}_E$.
+However one should note that the forcing notions $\bbQ^1_\lambda$ and $\bbQ^2_\lambda$ are very similar.
+If in the demand \ref{defFilter}(2)(c)$^1$ we replace ``includes a closed unbounded set'' with ``is closed unbounded'' then we clearly get an equivalent definition of $\bbQ^2_\lambda$.
+In \cite[Section 4]{RoSh:942} we showed that consistently the forcing notions $\bbQ^1_\lambda$ and $\bbQ^2_\lambda$ are equivalent, but also consistently they are not equivalent. \end{enumerate} \end{remark}